kpabian/MM/README.md

 For now you can:
 - add categories
 - add spendings
+- create monthly reports
+- create users

 In future:
-- creating monthly reports
-- creating user account
 - generate charts showing yours and other users spendings